timsutton/brew-stew/README.md

 ### Additive

 Using tools like `brew ls --verbose <formula>` to list all the files known to be installed by a formula, stage these to an alternate package root using `rsync` to preserve modes, and package from this root instead.
 What we don't yet have is the logic to also include symlinks or the `opt` brew directories.
 This may be easy to do ourselves by following naming conventions, even if brew doesn't provide an obvious way to do it.

+## Reporting

+For now, the `BrewStewEnv.build_report()` method saves a file, `report.json`, in the current directory.
+Eventually this can be made more configurable or be bundled in a directory along with a built package.